weaviate-tutorials/scalable-rag-ODSC-eu-2024/README.md

 helm upgrade --install "weaviate" weaviate/weaviate --namespace "weaviate" --values ./values-larger.yaml
 ```

-### Change the number of pods
+## 4.2 Scale out Weaviate

+### 4.2.1 Kubernetes

-For this, you need to do two things.
+To scale Weaviate out with Minikube, you need to do two things.

 First, shut down minikube.
 So, close the tunnel, and stop minikube: